MostafaElzoghbey/worm-game/README.md

-# Worm Game
+# Description

-This is worm 2d game versually using turtle python library
+This is worm 2d game versually using turtle python library.

 ## Installation

-- clone the repository
+- Clone the repository.
-- check that turtle library is installed
+- Check that turtle library is installed.
-- run worm.py
+- Run worm.py file.
-- start playing
+- Start playing.